 If you plan to add parmesan cheese and/or lemon juice, now is the time.
 Sprinkle evenly to taste.

-Note: nutritional information above is for 1 head of cauliflower divided into 4 servings, without added salt and pepper.
-Nutrition will vary based on size of cauliflower, amount of salt and pepper added, and any additional ingredients used.
+Note: nutritional information above is for 1 standard head of cauliflower divided into 4 servings, with 1/2 tsp salt added.
+Nutrition will vary based on size of cauliflower, amount of salt added, and any additional ingredients used.